HML is proud to offer a wide variety of STEAM programs for youth.

 Sat.
 February 6th, 2021 – Sat.
 March 27th, 10:00 – 11:30am

-This seven week camp will use Minecraft’s educational potential to provide a fun and immersive learning experience.
+This eight week club will use Minecraft’s educational potential to provide a fun and immersive learning experience.
 And for the first time ever, we provide Minecraft access!
 All you need is a device that can install and run Minecraft: Education Edition.